-Challenge level: 2 out of 5
+Challenge level: 3 out of 5

-|14 July 2018||On Sale|
+|27 July 2019||On Sale|

-Get your Walk The Night sponsorship form
+Get your Walk the Night sponsorship form

 Get your free training plan

-Download your Walk The Night training plan here.
+Download your Walk the Night training plan here.

-Set up your Just Giving account
+Set up your JustGiving account

-Set up your Just Giving account for Walk The Night here.
+Set up your JustGiving account for Walk the Night 2019 here.

 Minimum sponsorship target

 The more money raised by participants on the challenge, the higher the percentage of funds that directly support the work of the charities.
 You are therefore encouraged to exceed the minimum fundraising target.

-The £199 minimum sponsorship target for Walk The Night is per individual, regardless of whether you’re in a team or not.
+The £199 minimum sponsorship target for Walk the Night is per individual, regardless of whether you’re in a team or not.
 So if you have a team of five people, that means each of you needs to raise £199, so if you’re fundraising together, your team would need to raise a minimum of £995.

 IMPORTANT: if you have chosen to fundraise together and have set up a joint JustGiving account that covers two or more people, please e-mail us the link to the page and the full names of the people the page is for.

 We would advise you use these for a quick convenience break and to take on some energy.
 It is not advisable to stay at the rest stops for a prolonged amount of time as this could cause your muscles to seize up, making the onward challenge harder for you to complete.

 We estimate the half marathon would take someone with an average fitness level four to six hours and the full marathon eight to ten hours.

-A number of the men and women who will take part in this exciting challenge will have little or no fitness level when they sign up.
-Walk The Night is the perfect motivation to train and get fit, all whilst raising funds for two amazing charities.
+A number of the men and women who will take part in this exciting challenge will have a low fitness level when they sign up.
+Walk the Night is the perfect motivation to train and get fit, all whilst raising funds for two amazing charities.

-You must be at least eighteen years old to take part in Walk The Night, unless given permission by the challenge organisers.
+You must be at least eighteen years old to take part in Walk the Night, unless given permission by the challenge organisers.

 You should bring comfortable clothing and sensible walking footwear – please make sure you wear your footwear to train in so they are broken in.
 In the middle of the summer you may need a layer to keep warm or perhaps a raincoat for our unpredictable summers.
-Please see the Walk the Night merchandise shop to purchase your bespoke event kit – be challenge ready!
-Although London is well lit, you may wish to bring a head torch or other creative lighting!
-Let us see you all through the night!
+Please see the Walk the Night merchandise shop for the awesome Walk the Night challenge wear provided by the professional Sports company, Scimitar.

-As London can be a busy place on a Saturday night it is vital that you walk in groups of 3 or more through the city.
+As London can be a busy place on a Saturday night, it is vital that you walk in groups of 3 or more through the city.
 Individual walkers are advised to meet with other individual walkers and join forces to keep each other safe.
 We also have Walk the Night Walking Buddies - if you would like to walk with one of our Walk Buddies they will be located at the individual walkers meeting place and will leave with each starting wave.
 The route will take place on open pavements, therefore please be aware of other pedestrians using the space.

-Walk The Night is a walking challenge and due to safety regulations running is not permitted.
+Walk the Night is a walking challenge and due to safety regulations running is not permitted.
 All marshals on the route are instructed to report any participants running and to advise them that this is a walking only challenge.

 We have a designated team of medical professionals and doctors working solely for this challenge.
 You will be provided with these details before the event.